-We may now pose our energy Büchi problems from above also for WTBAs, but we exclude infinite runs in which time is bounded.
-An infinite run $(q_0, v_0)\tto{d_1} (q_1, v_1)\tto{d_2}\dotsm$ is \emph{Zeno} if $\sum\{d_i\mid d_i\in \Realnn\}$ is finite: Zeno runs admit infinitely many steps in finite time and are hence considered unrealistic from a modeling point of view \cite{DBLP:journals/tcs/AlurD94, DBLP:journals/corr/abs-1106-1850}.
+We may now pose energy Büchi problems also for WTBAs, but we wish to exclude infinite runs in which time is bounded, so-called Zeno runs.
+Formally an infinite run $(q_0, v_0)\to^{d_1} (q_1, v_1)\to^{d_2}\dotsm$ is \emph{Zeno} if $\sum d_i$ is finite: Zeno runs admit infinitely many steps in finite time and are hence considered unrealistic from a modeling point of view \cite{DBLP:journals/tcs/AlurD94, DBLP:journals/corr/abs-1106-1850}.

-\begin{definition}[Energy Büchi Problem] The \emph{energy Büchi problem} for a WTBA $A$, an initial credit and weak upper bound $c, b\in \Nat$ is to ask whether there exists a Büchi accepted $(c, b)$-feasible non-Zeno run in $\sem{A}$. \end{definition}
+\begin{definition} The \emph{energy Büchi problem} for a WTBA $A$, initial credit $c\in \Nat$ and weak upper bound $b\in \Nat$ is to ask if there exists a Büchi accepted $(c,b)$-feasible non-Zeno run in $\sem{A}$. \end{definition}